moha-tah/Sumo-Spheres-Game/README.md

 NB: My personal record is 21 in the solo mode.
 It becomes difficult because the AIs get stronger and faster after each round.

 ## How to play ?
-The game is downloadable for MacOS and Windows in the "Executables" folder of this repository.
+The game is downloadable for MacOS and Windows in the "Releases" section of this repository, on the right of the GitHub interface.

 ## GLHF !